 More information about India is available on the India Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The U.S.-India partnership is founded on a shared commitment to freedom, democratic principles, equal treatment of all citizens, human rights, and the rule of law and democratic principles.
+The U.S.-India partnership is founded on a shared commitment to freedom, democratic principles, equal treatment of all citizens, human rights, and the rule of law.
 The United States and India have shared interests in promoting global security, stability, and economic prosperity through trade, investment, and connectivity.
 The United States supports India’s emergence as a leading global power and vital partner in efforts to ensure that the Indo-Pacific is a region of peace, stability, and growing prosperity.
 The strong people-to-people ties between our countries, reflected in a four million-strong Indian American diaspora, are a tremendous source of strength for the partnership.
-In 2018, India hosted the inaugural 2+2 Ministerial Dialogue in New Delhi led by the U.S. Secretaries of State and Defense, and the Indian Ministers of External Affairs and Defense, at which both sides affirmed the importance of India’s designation as a Major Defense Partner and deepened cooperation on maritime security, interoperability, and information sharing.
+In December 2019, the United States hosted the second 2+2 Ministerial Dialogue in Washington led by the U.S. Secretaries of State and Defense and their Indian counterparts, at which both sides reaffirmed India’s status as a Major Defense Partner and deepened cooperation on maritime security, interoperability, and information sharing.
 While the 2+2 serves as the premier dialogue mechanism between the United States and India, there are more than thirty bilateral dialogues and working groups, which span all aspects of human endeavor, from space and health cooperation to energy and high technology trade.
-These include thee U.S.-India Counterterrorism Joint Working Group, established in 2000 and is among our oldest government to government dialogues, as well as the Strategic Energy Partnership, Cyber Dialogue, Civil Space Working Group, Trade Policy Forum, Defense Policy Group and many more.
+These include thee U.S.-India Counterterrorism Joint Working Group, which was established in 2000 and is among our oldest government to government dialogues, as well as the Strategic Energy Partnership, Cyber Dialogue, Civil Space Working Group, Trade Policy Forum, Defense Policy Group and many more.

-The United States seeks an expanded trade relationship that is reciprocal and fair.
-Bilateral trade in 2018 was $142 billion, a 12.6 percent increase from 2017.
+The United States seeks an expanded trade relationship with India that is reciprocal and fair.
+In 2019, overall U.S.-India bilateral trade in goods and services reached $149 billion.
 U.S. energy exports are an important area of growth in the trade relationship.
 In 2018 India purchased 48.2 million barrels of U.S. crude oil, a significant increase from 9.6 million in 2017.
-Last year, Indian students enrolled at U.S. colleges and universities contributed over $7 billion to the U.S. economy.
-The total number of Indian students in the United States has more than doubled over the last decade, from 81,000 in 2008 to a record high of 196,000 in 2018.
+Last year, Indian students enrolled at U.S. colleges and universities contributed over $8 billion to the U.S. economy.
+The total number of Indian students in the United States has more than doubled over the last decade, from 81,000 in 2008 to a record high of 202,000 in 2019.

 India and the United States cooperate closely at multilateral organizations, including the United Nations, G-20, Association of Southeast Asian Nations (ASEAN) Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
 The United States welcomes India joining the UN Security Council in 2021 for a two-year term, and supports a reformed UN Security Council that includes India as a permanent member.
 India is an ASEAN dialogue partner, an Organization for Economic Cooperation and Development partner, and an observer to the Organization of American States.
 India is also a member of the Indian Ocean Rim Association (IORA), at which the United States is a dialogue partner.
 In 2019, the United States joined India’s Coalition for Disaster Resilient Infrastructure to expand cooperation on sustainable infrastructure in the Indo-Pacific region.

 Principal U.S. embassy officials are listed on the embassy website and in the Department’s Key Officers List.